Office of Undergraduate Research Undergraduate research will set you apart.

 7. College of Human Sciences

-• Undergraduate Student Winner: Mallory Harvey, Interior Design, “Evaluating acoustic design in adult education spaces for autism”
+• Undergraduate Winner: Mallory Harvey, Interior Design, “Evaluating acoustic design in adult education spaces for autism”

 8. College of Liberal Arts